 The technology varies over time and with different trim levels.
 The Ibiza always seems to match if not exceed the rivals, though.
 Top-of-the-range SEAT models are definitely always very well-appointed.
 The state-of-the-art touchscreen infotainment screen in the most recent cars will impress anyone.
 Look out for models with the up-rated stereo — it’s an amazing onboard hi-fi system worthy of any Ibiza DJ.

 The Ibiza comes in lots of different trim levels involving combinations of equipment and luxuries.
 Take a look through the specification lists to find an Ibiza perfectly fitted out for you.

 Officially, the Ibiza is classed as a small hatchback.
-Inside both the 3- or 5-door versions, you’ll feel like you could be in a bigger class of car.
-Headroom is particularly good, even in the back seat.
+Inside both the three- or five-door versions, you’ll feel like you could be in a bigger class of car.
+The headroom is particularly good, even in the back seat.

 There’s a family friendliness about the interior, too – look out for handy pockets, cup-holders and door bins.
 Best of all, the more recent cars have a special cubbyhole for your phone, along with a well-placed charging point.
 And the basics are there in most versions, like the back seats that split and fold flat to extend the boot, which is already one of the biggest in the class.

 If the range of engines looks confusing at first, it gets more complicated.
 There are diesels, petrols, manuals, automatics and literally dozens of engine configurations.
 It’s enough to say that you have a wide choice.

 The important thing to note is that these engines are shared among other brands and they generally offer competitive fuel economy.
 The difference between the fuel economy of rival brands is much less than the difference between all the various Ibiza options.